kubernetes-sigs/kubespray/README.md

 - [multus](docs/multus.md): Multus is a meta CNI plugin that provides multiple network interface support to pods.
 For each interface Multus delegates CNI calls to secondary CNI plugins such as Calico, macvlan, etc.

-The choice is defined with the variable `kube_network_plugin`.
+The network plugin to use is defined by the variable `kube_network_plugin`.
 There is also an option to leverage built-in cloud provider networking instead.
 See also [Network checker](docs/netcheck.md).